 But the true magic came from something even bigger.
 Earlier, through his inclusion in the Coca-Cola Bosses campaign, Singh’s store secured an extraordinary £20,000 donation for two local charities — The Prince of Wales Hospice and Pontefract Community Kitchen.

-In Kislingbury village, retailer Vidur Pandya recently played a key role at the Kislingbury Christmas Market organised by the Kislingbury Community Group with Praveen Kumar - Authentic Indian Cuisine sampling.
+Elsewhere in Northamptonshire, retailer Vidur Pandya recently played a key role at the Kislingbury Christmas Market in Kislingbury village organised by the Kislingbury Community Group.

-"The atmosphere was brilliant and it was great to see both kids and adults getting into the Christmas spirit," said Pandya, who also distirbuted 100 goodie bags in the community festival.
+"The atmosphere was brilliant and it was great to see both kids and adults getting into the Christmas spirit," said Pandya, who also distirbuted 100 goodie bags in the community festival along with sampling sessions.

-Meanwhile in Walsall, award-winning retailer Julie Kaur is preparing to host her annual Community Christmas Fair, a neighbourhood favourite that combines raffles, performances, food stalls and Santa’s sleigh gifts for children.
+Meanwhile in Telford, award-winning retailer Julie Kaur is preparing to host her annual Community Christmas Fair, a neighbourhood favourite that combines raffles, performances, food stalls and Santa’s sleigh gifts for children.

 With donations from Red Bull, Booker, Molson Coors, Swizzels, Suntory Beverage and Food Europe and others, the event is set to raise funds for local causes while giving families a joyful day out.